Skip to main content

 2. RISK EVALUATION

-Successful exploitation of this vulnerability could allow an attacker with knowledge of the corresponding credential to login to the device via SSH.
+Successful exploitation of this vulnerability could allow an attacker to cause a denial-of-service by sending invalid credentials.

 3. TECHNICAL DETAILS